SoundwaveApp/Shine-iOS/README.md

 Shine SDK can also be installed manually.

- 1. Download the latest Shine framework from [Github](https://github.com/SoundwaveApp/Shine-iOS/tree/master/Shine.framework)
+ 1. Download the latest Shine framework from the root folder of this repository.
  2. Drag Shine.framework into your Xcode project, ticking the “Copy items if needed” checkbox.

 **Add Other Linker Flag**